nbatterham/sfpowerscripts-doc/_docs/Tasks/Common-Utility-Tasks/Analyse apex code using PMD.md

 ---
 title: Run a static analysis of apex classes with PMD
-category: Tasks
+category: Common \ Utility Tasks
-subcategory: Elementary Tasks
 order: 5
 ---